-In the third Django tutorial, we're going to install Python 3.7 and Django 2.2 using my super fast and easy Python and Django installation process.
+In the third Django tutorial, we're going to install Python 3.7 and Django 2.2 or Django 3 using my super fast and easy Python and Django installation process.
 Be up and running with Django in 10 minutes!

 Apps are one of Django’s killer features.
 Not only do they allow you to add functionality to a Django project without interfering with other parts of the website, but apps are designed to be portable, so you can use one app in multiple projects.